Maximizing Purity and Heralding Efficiency of Type-I Down-Converted Photons Using Beam Focal Parameters

-Spontaneous parametric down-conversion is a common source of quantum photonic states that is a key enabling quantum technology.
-We show that the source characteristics can be optimized by adjusting the beam waists of the pump mode and the signal and idler collection modes.
-It is possible to obtain simultaneously near unity heralding efficiency and single-photon purity using a bulk crystal with both metrics approaching $\approx0.98$ under appropriate conditions.
-Importantly, our approach can be applied over a wide range of pump, signal, and idler wavelengths without requiring special crystal dispersion characteristics.
-As an example, we obtain a heralding efficiency of 0.98, a single-photon purity of 0.98, and a pair production rate of 10.9 pairs/(s$\textrm{ }$mW) using a 450-$\mu$m-long $\beta$-barium borate crystal pumped by a 405-nm-wavelength laser and nearly degenerate signal and idler wavelengths around 810 nm.
-Here, the pump mode has a waist of 310 $\mu$m and the signal and idler collection modes have a waist of 145.4 $\mu$m, which can be produced straightforwardly using standard laboratory components.
-Our work paves the way for realizing a simple approach to producing quantum photonic states with high purity and heralding efficiency.
+\begin{abstract*} We demonstrate theoretically that correlated bi-photons can be generated with high heralding efficiency and high spectral purity for non-collinear Type-I spontaneous parametric down-conversion.
+In Type-I down-conversion, the generated photons have the same linear polarization that is perpendicular to the linear pump polarization.
+Previously, it was thought that high efficiency and purity could not be obtained for this configuration.
+We show that the non-collinear geometry gives an additional degree-of-freedom that allows for simultaneous optimization of these source metrics.
+We predict near-unity ($\approx0.97$) heralding efficiency and single-photon spectral purity by adjusting the beam focal parameters, which can be obtained over a wide range of pump, signal, and idler wavelengths without requiring special crystal dispersion characteristics.
+As an example, we predict a heralding efficiency of 0.97, a single-photon purity of 0.97, and a pair production rate of 0.50 pairs/(s$~$mW$~$THz) using a 400-$\mu$m-long $\beta$-barium borate crystal pumped by a 355-nm-wavelength pulsed laser with a bandwidth of 8-THz.
+Our work offers a simple and universal approach for producing high-quality quantum photonic states for a wide variety of quantum information science applications. \end{abstract*}